JanBessai/ecoop2021artifacts/README.md

 This image is intended for archival purposes.
 It allows to browse, build, and test the code of this repository without internet access.
 You can boot the image directly on your machine, or in a virtual machine.
-We have tested it to work with qemu-5.2.0 on a linux host, starting it with
+We have tested it to work with qemu-5.2.0 on a Linux host, starting it with

 ```
 qemu-system-x86_64 \